-Make a point to do exercises and activities with other people.
-That’s one of the best ways to put the heat in the back of the mind and enjoy Men’s Health Month the right way.
+Make it a point to do exercises and activities with other people.
+It’s one of the best ways to put the heat in the back of your mind and enjoy Men’s Health Month the right way.

 Exercise Can Be Done Indoors, Too

-Many people imagine exercise taking place outdoors.
-It’s a way to get out of the house, and spending time outdoors actually helps mental health and happiness.
+Many people think of exercising outdoors.
+It’s a great way to get out of the house, and spending time outdoors can actually help mental health and happiness.

 What about when the heat truly becomes too much to bear?
 Luckily, exercising can be done easily and comfortably indoors.
 You can join a local gym, do abdomen workouts at home or take a yoga class.
 Any of these options can be done indoors, away from the heat.